(Garrett, Allegany, Washington, and Frederick counties)

 (Allegany County) (Existing)

 The Potomac River Water Trail: the North Branch details the northern reaches of the Potomac River in Allegany County, Maryland between Westernport and Cumberland.
 The area is depicted on three separate maps covering approximately 32 miles.
 This water trail was developed through a partnership between the Maryland Department of Natural Resources (DNR), the National Park Service (NPS), Allegany County and others.
 The maps show access points on both sides of the river including information on support facilities like restrooms, camping and fishing sites, and picnic and parking areas.
 The maps are printed on waterproof, tear-proof paper and are packaged in a zip closure plastic pouch.
 To receive a printed copy send an e-mail request to firstname.lastname@example.org with “Map Request - North Branch Potomac” noted in the subject line and include your name, complete mailing address, email, and phone number.
-View a PDF fact sheet.
+Please note there is a limit of one copy of this map per customer.

 Potomac River Water Trail and the C&O Canal: (Upper Potomac)